ibm-cloud-docs/discovery-data/configuring-fields.md

 The Smart Document Understanding (SDU) tool works better with some project types.

 - The tool is most beneficial when used with *Document Retrieval* projects.
-Use it to add custom fields to [the set of fields that you can identify by default](#sdu-default-fields).
+Use it to add custom fields to your collection so you can target enrichments or split the document based on a field.

+  For example, your documents might contain tips that are shown in sections with an H4 heading.
+If you want to extract the information from these tips separately, you can add a field named `tips`, and teach the model to recognize it.
+After applying the model to your collection, you can apply an enrichment to the `tips` field only.
+Later, you can limit the search to return content from only the `tips` field.

+  Or maybe you have extra large documents that contain subsections.
+You can teach the SDU model to recognize these subsections, and then split the large document into multiple, smaller, and easier-to-manage documents that begin with one of these subsections.

+- The best way to prepare a collection for use in *Conversational Search* projects is to identify discrete question-and-answer pairs.
+You can use the SDU tool to find and annotate them.

+  ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: Try out the FAQ extraction feature, which basically does the work of identifying question-and-answer pairs for you, but is available as a beta and therefore is not appropriate for production use.
 - *Document Retrieval for Contracts* projects apply a custom SDU model to the documents in your collection automatically.
 Instead of you annotating contract-related content in your documents, the project applies a pretrained SDU model that already knows how to recognize terms and concepts that are significant to contracts.
 As a result, you cannot apply a user-trained SDU model to this project type, but you also don't need to.
-- The best way to prepare a collection for use in *Conversational Search* projects is to identify discrete question-and-answer pairs.
-You can use the SDU tool to find and annotate them.

-  ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: Try out the FAQ extraction feature, which basically does the work of identifying question-and-answer pairs for you, but is available as a beta and therefore is not appropriate for production use.
 - The SDU tool is rarely used with *Content Mining* projects.

 You can use the SDU tool to annotate the following file types only: